rohithgowthamg4927/egain-lms/MANUAL_INSTALL.md

 # Generate Prisma client
 npx prisma generate

-# Push schema to database
+# Push schema to database (If this fails, see Section 7)
 npx prisma db push
 ```